fru-io/docs-live/README.md

   freshdesk:
     title: Acceptable Use Policy  # string - Title of the solution article
     id: 36000062122               # number - Unique ID of the solution article
-    description:                  # string - Description of the solution article
-    description_text:             # string - Description of the solution article in plain text
     type: 1                       # number - The type of the solution article
     category_id: 36000020154      # number - ID of the category to which the solution article belongs
     folder_id: 36000030822        # number - ID of the folder to which the solution article belongs